-Chapter 1 and Chapter 2 are inextricably linked by their shared use of green plant life in We Are Tired of Rhizomes followed by Marabusales.
-In rhizomes the author traces the history of contemporary art and its links to trees and the environment more generally which is sometimes deemed as a type of new arborism.
+Chapters 1 and 2 are inextricably linked by their shared use of green plant life, in 'We are Tired of Rhizomes' followed by Marabusales.
+In 'Rhizomes', the author traces the history of contemporary art and its links to trees and the environment more generally; an approach sometimes deemed as a type of new arborism.
 Themes explored include the praise of trees and other greenery both for their inherent cultural and social beauty but also their utility, with notable citations for tobacco, bamboo, rice, sugar cane and jocuma trees.
-Historical deforestation, from colonial periods, explains imperialism imposed dangerous practices and then later tried to reverse some of these.
-The zafra (harvest) of sugar cane features large in this chapter and other places in the book as a prime example of hard rural life in the rugged Cuban agricultural landscape, but also of mistakes made in campaigns, collectivisation, unpredictability of commodities and precarious lifestyles.
-The author also explodes the myth of tropical island or paradise, even Eden, though some of the thought provoking installations constructed by Cuban artists some of which include full sized potted trees 'planted' some 2 meters above desertified plazas hung by cables.
+Historical deforestation, from colonial periods, explains how imperialism imposed dangerous practices and then later tried to reverse some of these.
+The zafra (harvest) of sugar cane features large in this chapter and other places in the book as a prime example of hard rural life in the rugged Cuban agricultural landscape, but also of mistakes made in campaigns, collectivization, unpredictability of commodities and precarious lifestyles.
+The author also explodes the myth of tropical island or paradise, even Eden, through some of the thought-provoking installations constructed by Cuban artists, some of which include full sized potted trees 'planted' some 2 meters above desertified plazas hung by cables.
 Viewers of the trees are invited to climb up a set of stairs and sit in the potted plant on a small bench with vistas above the usual horizon.
-These stories of cultivation lead well towards chapter 2, which tends to take a more natural/unnatural view of botanicals.
+These stories of cultivation lead well towards Chapter 2, which tends to take a more natural/unnatural view of botanicals.
 Marabú (or marabou, marabusal - marabou bush) is a non-native species of bush which has taken over much of the sugar fields which have been left uncultivated.
-This invasive weed works as a metaphor of the failings of the state power in controlling its growth during the Special Period, when petroleum was scarce and used in some place to kill the roots; instead, it saw a resurgence.
+This invasive weed works as a metaphor of the failings of the state power in controlling its growth during the Special Period, when petroleum was scarce and used in some places to kill the roots; instead, it saw a resurgence.
 Wood from the plant has also been used in art forms and the plant itself has been almost immortalized in tapestries, poetry, films and paintings.
-Marabú becomes a symbol for an alien species which recolonizes Cuba and acts as a sort of pre-cursor to a more dramatic invasion of climate catastrophe which makes the leap to Havana Under Water (Chapter 3).
+Marabú becomes a symbol for an alien species which recolonizes Cuba and acts as a sort of precursor to a more dramatic invasion of climate catastrophe, which makes the leap to 'Havana under Water' (Chapter 3).

-Havana Under Water summarizes the frightening futures potentially depicted by artists trying to capture the rapid nature of climate change.
+'Havana under Water' summarizes the frightening futures potentially depicted by artists trying to capture the rapid nature of climate change.
 Multiple images of Havana's Paseo and the Plaza de La Revolucíon being flooded or with water lapping at the four stories above the previous ground level make these images and their interpretation disturbing yet compelling.
-Hurricanes, floods, tsunamis melting icebergs all depict the moments running up to 'climate departure' and capture the apocalyptic vision of collapse.
-Titles such as 'the island on the day after' position the work in such a way to force the viewer to consider future scenarios.
-Water, and the sea, as a critical element of destruction and as boundary from the external world will resonate with other island scholars.
+Hurricanes, floods, tsunamis and melting icebergs all depict the moments running up to 'climate departure' and capture the apocalyptic vision of collapse.
+Titles such as 'the island on the day after' position the work in such a way as to force the viewer to consider future scenarios.
+Water, and the sea, as a critical element of destruction and as boundary from the external world will resonate with the work of other island scholars.